mckeags7/SeanMReactPortfolio/README.md

 ## Contribution

 To contribute to this project, fork the repo, make some edits in a new branch, then submit a PR.
-It’ll be merged to our main branch upon testing and approval.
+It’ll be merged to the main branch upon testing and approval.

 ## Questions
 If you have questions, please feel free to reach out to Sean Mckeag at mckeags7@gmail.com.